jasonicarter/MLND_capstone/Capstone_proposal.md

 a handle of the data has been accomplished through analysis and graph plots the model evaluation phase will begin.

+- what analysis of the data might be required before being used

 **Model evaluation and Cross-validation**
 - Talk about benchmark? use decision tree. online test.
 - Cross-validation
 - Metric -> +/- 5% of actual value
+- which algorithms will be considered for your implementation

 **Backtesting**
 - Not sure yet, there's an API thing I may be able to use to validate stuff